Could U.S. be next to lose measles-free status?

 “It isn’t as if we don’t have the tools to completely eliminate measles, we do.
 We’re not utilizing them, and the reason of that varies from region to region and country to country,” said Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.
 “It’s very frustrating for me, as a public health official and a scientist, and for my colleagues who over the years have worked to control this terrible disease.”

-More and more Americans are refusing to vaccinate their children for religious, philosophical, even political reasons, leading to measles outbreaks across the country.
+More and more Americans are refusing to vaccinate their children for religious, philosophical and even political reasons, leading to measles outbreaks across the country.
 The first began last September.

 The Centers for Disease Control and Prevention has reported more than 1,200 measles cases so far this year, which is three times more than all of 2018 and the highest number of cases since the WHO declared the U.S. had eliminated the measles nearly 20 years ago.

-With many kids heading back to school after Labor Day, infectious disease experts, like Fauci, worry the cases will continue to increase after a somewhat steady summer.
+With many kids back in school or heading there after Labor Day, infectious disease experts including Fauci worry the cases will continue to increase after a somewhat steady rate this summer.

-That’s why members of Congress are calling on parents to vaccinate their children during this back-to-school time.
+That’s why members of Congress are calling on parents to vaccinate their children during back-to-school time.

-“To all Tennessee parents – as your children head back to school, please speak with your child’s doctor about implementing a safe and health-conscious vaccination schedule,” Blackburn continued.

-Fauci argues not vaccinating students also puts other vulnerable groups at risk, like infants and cancer patients.
+Fauci argued students not vaccinated put other vulnerable groups at risk including infants and cancer patients.

 “It’s our societal responsibility to protect those people,” he said.
-“When a parent says, ‘I don’t want my child to be vaccinated, I have no responsibility to anybody, my child will be fine,’ they’re wrong on two accounts.
+“When a parent says, ‘I don’t want my child to be vaccinated.
+I have no responsibility to anybody.
+My child will be fine,’ they’re wrong on two accounts.
 Their child is vulnerable if the child doesn’t get vaccinated, and they’re relinquishing their responsibility to society.”

+“To all Tennessee parents — as your children head back to school, please speak with your child’s doctor about implementing a safe and health-conscious vaccination schedule.”U.S. Sen. Marsha Blackburn, a Tennessee Republican